team1306/scouting/README.md

 ### validate.py

 `validate.py` validates the data in the file used as an argument.
-Currently, it makes sure the climbing points are a possible score, though we'll expand the validation as necessary.